Leviticus 17 – The Sanctity of Blood

 i.
 Who hunts and catches: “Hunting was carried out by various means in the Old Testament, including the use of arrows, lances, swords, clubs, and pits and nets (Job 41:26-29; Isaiah 24:17-18; 51:20; Ezekiel 19:4, 8; Psalms 7:15; 140:5).
 In addition numerous devices were used for catching birds (Job 18:8-10).”
 (Rooker)

 ii.
-It is easy to think that allowing the blood to drip on the ground and to cover it with dirt was to disrespect the blood of that animal, to profane it.
+It is easy to think that allowing the blood to drip on the ground and to cover it with dirt was to disrespect the blood of that animal; to profane it.
 When we think like that, we make the same mistake Uzzah made in 2 Samuel 6:6.
-He thought that somehow, the ground was less profane than his own touch.
+Uzzah thought that somehow, the ground was more profane than his own touch.

 iii.
 Instead, pouring out the blood on the ground in this manner honored the blood of the animal.
 The blood was “buried” and could not be defiled.
 “The life had thus returned to the ground from which it had come, and the hunters and others who chanced to be in the vicinity were protected from the possibility of communicable disease or infection.”
 (Harrison)